VINCE PETERSON – ARTISTIC DIRECTOR

 A native of Shreveport, Louisiana, Scott couldn't have guessed how profound an influence ECMC would have on him when he joined in 2009.
 He is especially passionate about performing chamber ensemble music after more than 15 years of choral singing.
 His primary role as Board President is to cultivate ECMC's external relationships and to support and direct the internal committee structures.
 Scott holds degrees in Music and Physics from Centenary College of Louisiana and in Electrical Engineering from Columbia University in New York, where he now works as a research assistant in the Ocean-Climate Physics division.
 In his spare time he enjoys tennis, science and cosmology documentaries, and live jazz and classical performances.

-WESTLEY TODD HOLIDAY – VICE PRESIDENT, DEVELOPMENT CHAIR
+WESTLEY TODD HOLIDAY – VICE PRESIDENT, DEVELOPMENT co-CHAIR

 Westley was born and raised in West Palm Beach, Florida.
 He fell in love with music the day his parents played him his very first Michael Jackson song at 3-months old and he attempted to sing along.
 Westley's earliest training in vocal music came from attending Dreyfoos School of the Arts high school and he holds a BFA in Music Theatre from the University of Central Florida.
 Before joining Empire City Men's Chorus in 2014, Westley worked professionally as an Off-Broadway performer in various regional theaters, theme parks and cruise ships.
-Currently, Westley works as a VIP Program & Project Coordinator at the Hospital for Special Surgery and part-time as a vocal/audition coach.
+Currently, Westley works as a Project Coordinator at Columbia University and part-time as a vocal/audition coach.
 He is also a Founding Member, Music Director and Vocal Arranger for the vocal quartet, Bending Threads.
 Westley is proud to perform such exciting music repertoire with his ECMC brothers, and his even more proud to serve on the Board of Directors this year!

 Benjamin hails from the sheltered frozen north of Pocatello, Idaho where he obtained his B.S. in Chemistry with a minor in Theatre at Idaho State University.
 A passionate singer, Benjamin performed all thru high school and college, before convincing himself to embrace the draw of the Big Apple and move to the city back in 2013.
 After a less than stellar first year in the city (rite of passage), he took a friend's suggestion to join ECMC and has never looked back.
 Now in his 3rd season with the group, he is so happy to be stepping into the role of Treasurer and joining the Board of Directors.
 When he isn't singing his ta-tas off, he can be found at the Gap, leading and inspiring others to fashion excellence.